PulkitXChadha/aep-offer-decisioning-previewer/README.md

 - Does not cache Experience Events responses to session/local storage
 - Added IMS user's first name to the greeting of the app.
 - Added support for Dark Mode.
+- Used State SDK to store dark mode setting.

 ### v0.0.4